 EZDIVE is the most subscribed magazine for diving professionals and divers.
 Since 2006, EZDIVE has built a great reputation as the only bilingual diving magazine in Asia.
 EZDIVE provides divers the most desirable contents including the hottest and latest gear introduction, environmental issues, interesting marine life, and of course, the diving destination.

 EZDIVE is now officially online for subscription!
-There are four apps you can choose:
+There are nine apps you can choose:

 You can also download the apps in both Android and iOS app stores.
 (Please note there might be a regional limitation.)